gilbus/send-template-mail/README.md

 # Manual for `send_template_mail.py`

+> Currently the script requires Python 3.6 or to newer due to the usage of f-strings.
+> Porting to Version 3.5 should be quite easy, just open an issue if it affects you.

 This script enables you to send personalized mails to multiple persons, taking the data from a single CSV (comma separated value) file and another template mail.
 Its primary use case is to send the ESI (`ErstSemesterInformant`) to the new first-years.
 Usually